 Not at present.
 DUI convictions cannot currently be expunged in South Carolina, but a dismissal can.

 Yes, you can.
 Your DUI defense lawyer will need to file a notice of appeal within a required time frame, but you can and should appeal a conviction in order to continue to fight for reduced charges, lesser sentences, or to have the case dismissed entirely.

 Consult with a Easley DUI Lawyer About Your Case

 If you have been arrested for DUI in Easley, South Carolina, you have options.
-It is imperative that you contact an experienced DUI lawyer in Easley like the staff at Bateman Law Firm right away.
+It is imperative that you contact an experienced South Carolina DUI attorney in Easley like the staff at Bateman Law Firm right away.
 We will carefully analyze the details of your case, and will identify the best possible outcome for your situation.
 Then, your attorney will fight everyday to achieve that best possible outcome.
 By representing yourself, you place yourself at the risk of being in the worst case scenario.
-DUI law in South Carolina is complex and only an experienced DUI defense attorney can truly help you navigate it.
-Call the Bateman Law Firm today and find out how we can help you.